multisensorylb/stats506/README.md

 6. bootstrap for linear regression
 7. linear regression followed by marginal effects

 Some raw data is too big to be uploaded on git.
-You can download those from here: https://umich.app.box.com/folder/93901427237
+You can download those from here: https://umich.app.box.com/folder/93901427237 .
+The raw XPT files can also be found there (in case you want to use R/Python to directly import the data into R/Python).